ivantag13/dist-GPU-accelerated-tree-search/README.md

 ### Setting the environment configuration

-By default, in our makefile the target GPU architectures are set for two cluster environement, [Grid'5000](https://www.grid5000.fr/) and [LUMI](https://www.lumi-supercomputer.eu/).
+By default, in our makefile the target GPU architectures are set for two cluster environements, [Grid'5000](https://www.grid5000.fr/) and [LUMI](https://www.lumi-supercomputer.eu/).

 ### Compilation